Argonne-National-Laboratory/neml/util/ansys/README.md

 #### Calling NEML library using APDL script

-An example of the of a uniaxial tensile test is given in kp-neml/util/ansys/inelastic.inp.
+An example of the a uniaxial tensile test is given in **kp-neml/util/ansys/inelastic.inp**.
 This extension uses usermat.F provided by Ansys to call NEML library.
 The desired material should be put in **umat.xml** with **ansys** tag.
 There are some example materials provided in umat.xml.
 To call the material in APDL, use the following syntax in /PREP7 block:

 ```
 TB, USER, 1, 0,